 Why do some people develop excessive breast tissue (macromastia)?

-• Hormonal and genetic influences are to blame
+• There are almost certainly a combination of hormonal and genetic influences that are to blame

 Understanding Breast Reduction